FriendsOfSymfony/FOSHttpCache/doc/proxy-clients.rst

 .. note::

-    To use the client, you also to :doc:`configure Varnish <varnish-configuration>` accordingly.
+    To use the client, you need to :doc:`configure Varnish <varnish-configuration>` accordingly.

 Nginx Client
 ~~~~~~~~~~~~